 Clemente Alonso, one of the fittest Spanish triathletes this season (victory in the prestigious Zarautz Triathlon, and second place in the Zurich Ironman) has confirmed his presence in the second edition of the Extreme Man 113 Menorca.
 Clemente, who won the first edition, acknowledges that "the experience was very good last year, with a very nice circuit, a varied bike and comfortable swimming".

-Another of those who will repeat assistance, will be the Catalan Xavi Llobet, who had to retire due to injury last year when he commanded the test.
-The other Spanish contenders for victory will be José Manuel Tovar, David Castro (current Spanish Long Distance Triathlon runner-up) and Santi Pellejero.
+Another of those who will repeat assistance, will be the Catalan Xavi Llobet, who had to withdraw due to injury last year when he commanded the test.
+The other Spanish contenders for victory will be José Manuel Tovar, David Castro (current runner-up in Spain in the Long Distance Triathlon) and Santi Pellejero.

-The success that was harvested last year has already crossed the Spanish border and, for example, Toumy Degham and Anthony Pannier, two French triathletes, have confirmed their attendance.
+The success achieved last year has already crossed the Spanish border and, for example, Toumy Degham and Anthony Pannier, two French triathletes, have confirmed their attendance.

-The organization hopes to bring together more than 1000 people who will be located in the north of the Island, among the triathletes and their families, which represents significant income.
+The organization hopes to gather more than 1000 people who will be located in the north of the Island, among the triathletes and their families, which represents significant income.